 III.
 The RIDDLE in the middle – There remains Mary’s mysterious question: “How will this be since I do not know man?”
 Had she been thinking in biological terms she would have known the obvious answer to the question: she and Joseph would conceive.
 But her question implies that she had other notions about her future than regular marital relations.

-Some contend that the question does not really come from Mary, but rather is a rhetorical question placed here by Luke so that the angel can inform us, the readers, that God alone is the true Father of the Son.
+Some contend that the question does not really come from Mary, but rather is a rhetorical question or literary device placed here by Luke so that the angel can inform us, the readers, that God alone is the true Father of the Son.
 Such a notion seems more like the concoction of nervous moderns attempting to solve the mystery.
 Reducing a pivotal question like this to a mere literary device seems unbecoming.

 In the end, Mary’s question seems to point to some expectation on her part that she would “not know man” going forward.
 We are not going to be able to completely satisfy our curiosity in this matter and ultimately it is none of our business.

 One thing is sure: the Church teaches, without ambiguity, that Mary remained ever-virgin.
 It seems reasonable to conclude that Mary’s question indicates that she was clear on this.
 There remains also an element of mystery that we must respect.

 Protestants and others who deny Mary’s perpetual virginity have some thinking to do.
 Mary’s question is neither meaningless nor naïve.
 Ancient Christianity as evidenced by the Protoevangelium of James already had an understanding of Mary’s perpetual status as a consecrated virgin and saw Mary’s question as a true question with a true context and it ought to be respected as at least pointing to her virginity even if it does not prove it.